YouTube Roundup: This Week's Best Online Videos

-Here are this week's best online videos, music clips and movie trailers, including: SHARKS EVERYWHERE!!, YouTube Rewind 2019, Honest Government Ad, Black Widow trailer, how Tom Holland drunkenly saved Spider-Man, Pussycat Dolls reunion performance and heaps more!
+Here are this week's best online videos, music clips and movie trailers, including: What's coming to HBO in 2020, flying through Australia's bushfires, VFX Artists React to Lord Of The Rings, Decade of Pewdiepie, A Quiet Place Part II trailer and heaps more!

 YouTube Roundup: This Week's Best Online Videos